handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 1) Un-tick 'Enable auto Hot-Reload for changed files' in Options -> Reload page
 2) Click Window -> Fast Script Reload -> Force Reload to trigger
 3) or call `FastScriptReloadManager.TriggerReloadForChangedFiles()` method from code

+### [Live-Reload] Hot Reload over Network
+With on-device build, your changes will be distributed over the network.

+By default running application will send a broadcast and try to discover editor running the tool.

+Broadcast is initiated from device where build is running on (not from editor) - this means device running editor needs to allow the connection.

+#### [Live-Reload] Troubleshooting network issues

+If for whatever reason that behaviour doesn't work, please:

+1) go to 'Window -> Live Script Reload -> Options/Network'
+2) make sure port used is not already used by any other application
+3) make sure your FW allows connections on that port
+4) If you think broadcast discovery will not work in your scenario it's best to specify IP Address explicitly
+   - this will allow client (build on device) connect directly to specified address

+#### [Live-Reload] Connected Client
+In playmode, message will be logged when clients connects.
+Also Network page in options will display connected client, eg Android phone could be identified as:

+`SM-100232 connected from 192.189.168.68:12548`

+**Only 1 client can be connected at any time.**

 ### Managing file exclusions